To meet the community's needs

 Joining the Library

-Our libraries are free for all to use, but for full borrowing privileges, you need to be a member with a current library card Anyone who lives or pays rates in Tararua District is eligible to join the library.
-Bring the following to any of our library branches to become a member:
+Our libraries are free for all to use, but for full borrowing privileges, you need to be a member with a current library card Anyone who lives, or pays rates, in Tararua District is eligible to join the library for free ; those not meeting this criteria may join for a fee.
+To join you will need to complete the online registration form and bring the following to your local library:

 ID with your name and signature (e.g. a driver's licence, passport, 18+ card).